 - Online shop or enter personal information on secure websites.
 Look for the “Https”

 - Use and update anti-virus software on your computer

 - If you are using a public wireless network, don’t send personal information

 STEP 1 -Call Credit Agencies to place a fraud alert on your credit.
 Equifax 1-800-525-6285 Experian 1-888-397-3742 TransUnion 1-800-680-7289

 STEP 2 –Order your credit reports from the credit agencies.
 Look over your credit reports and turn in any mistakes or discrepancies immediately.

-STEP 3 –Open an Identity Theft Report with the Federal Trade Commission or call 1-877-438-4338.
+STEP 3 –Report Identity Theft with the Federal Trade Commission at www.identitytheft.gov or call 1-877-438-4338.
 Then take the FTC affidavit to your local police department and file a report.
 Retain a copy of the police report for your records with the FTC Affadavit.